Prince Edward Island Genealogical Society

 The meetings of the Prince Edward Island Genealogical Society (PEIGS) are held at Beaconsfield's Carriage House, located at the corner of Kent & West Streets in Charlottetown See Below.

-The PEI Genealogical Society will hold its next general meeting on Saturday November 23 at 2:00 pm at Beaconsfield's Carriage House, located at the corner of Kent & West Streets in Charlottetown.
+The PEI Genealogical Society will hold its next general meeting on Saturday February 22 at 2:00 pm at Beaconsfield's Carriage House, located at the corner of Kent and West Streets in Charlottetown.

 In recognition of his contribution to Island genealogy, Greg Hughes (left) was presented with the Orlo Jones Award by Society President Elizabeth Glen at the PEI Genealogical Society Annual Meeting on Saturday, April 21, 2007.